 - Completing specific courses

 - Accumulating a specific number of college units

 - Earning a specific grade point average

 - Meeting advance application deadlines

-- Participating in interviews or special evaluations.
+- ▶ Participating in interviews or special evaluations.

-Impacted programs vary from year to year, as majors are added and deleted frequently.
-Also, a major impacted at one campus may be open at another; therefore, students should consult www.assist.org, a MiraCosta counselor, or a representative at their intended transfer campus to obtain updated information about impacted majors.
+Impacted programs vary from year to year, depending on the number of applicants to the program.
+A major impacted at one campus may be open at another; therefore, students should consult www.assist.org, a MiraCosta counselor, or a representative at their intended transfer campus to obtain updated information about impacted majors.